How to Decorate Your Christmas Tree

 Whimsical woodland

-With more of a focus on calming earth tones and cosy textures, the woodland theme is typically favoured for the autumnal months.
-This year, however, many are transferring this whimsical vibe to their Christmas decs, by filling their tree with toadstools, hedgehogs and other mystical midnight creatures.
-Explore our beautiful range of handmade Wooden Hanging Decorations with a woodland theme, combining natural elements with lightweight textures for a fun change from regular baubles
+With a little more a focus on calming earth tones and cosy textures, a woodland theme is typically favoured for the autumnal months.
+This year, however, many are transferring this whimsical vibe to their Christmas decs, by filling their tree with toadstools, hedgehogs, and other mystical midnight creatures.
+Explore our beautiful range of toadstool baubles, combining natural elements with lightweight textures for a fun change from regular baubles.